xghan99/csb-rn409/user-guide.md

 *Also, take note that all descriptive statistics are for the **current month**.*

 To view the dashboard, simply navigate to the dashboard by clicking on “Dashboard” in the navigation bar.
-Goalie shows you two kinds of descriptive statistics (for now):
+Goalie shows you two kinds of descriptive statistics:

 #### 8a.
 Breakdown